Plant of the month: June

 Liriodendron tulipifera is a member of the Magnoliaceae family and can be found on the American Bank.

 This tree has the most handsome leaves, that look like stylised tulip flowers.
-From which, we presume it gets its common name ‘The Tulip Tree’, although its flowers look a little like tulips as well.
+We presume that this is where it gets its common name ‘The Tulip Tree’, although its flowers look a little like tulips as well.

-Liriodendron tulipifera grows to around 30m tall and 15m wide and is totally hardy in this country and should be more widely grown as it makes a good specimen tree.
+Liriodendron tulipifera grows to around 30m tall and 15m wide and is totally hardy in this country, it should be more widely grown as it makes a good specimen tree.
 According to Mabberley (Mabberley’s Plant Book an invaluable book for all plant lovers) a canoe was fashioned for Daniel Boone from a single 18m trunk.

 Its flowers look somewhat like tulips but are a lime green and orange about the size of an egg cup.
-They open in June and can be quite hard to see, but persevere as they are charming, the tree does not flower when young, you must be patient.
+They open in June and can be quite hard to see, but persevere as they are charming.
+The tree does not flower when young so you must be patient.